 Landfills emit hazardous pollutants such as carbon dioxide, methane, volatile organic compounds, and plastic waste into the atmosphere and our oceans are being suffocated by plastic waste.

 The ban imposed by China

-Over the past few decades, China has recycled almost half of the world’s discarded materials, since its manufacturing industry was booming and it needed these materials in order to survive.
+Over the past few decades, China has recycled almost half of the world’s discardedits manufacturing industry was booming and it needed these materials in order to survive.

 A total of 16 million tons of plastic, paper, cardboard, used wooden pallets, and metal were exported to China in 2018.
 It’s estimated that 30 percent of these mixed recyclables end up polluting China’s landscape and oceans because they’re contaminated with non-recyclable stuff.
 Each year, almost 2 million tons of plastic get end up in the ocean off China’s coast.